mcpython4-coding/Documentation/mcpython/common/mod/ModLoader.md

             variable config["versions"]

     function parse_provider_json(container: "ModContainer", data: dict)

+        Parser for the provider.json information file mods and other containers are allowed to provide in order to do stuff before mod loading

     class ModContainer

-        Class holding information about a mod file
+        Class holding information about a mod file/directory (Not a single mod, but more a load location) Is similar to sys.path-entries, but only for mods

         function __init__(self, path: str)